tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

 cp -a /4ubunu_only/ready4ubuntu ../skippy-xd-master/
 ```

 Now enter the skippy-xd-master directory.
-After checking if /debian is present and populated with files and a sub-directory execute the next command:
+After checking if /debian is present and populated with files and a sub-directory execute the next command (from ./skippy-xd-master/):

 ```
 dpkg-buildpackage -rfakeroot -us -uc -b